lordapos/ecdev-demo/README.md

 ### ES Modules in Node

-We us ECMAScript Modules in the backend in this project.
-Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.
+We use ECMAScript Modules in the backend in this project.
+Make sure you have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.

-Also, when importing a file (not a package), be sure to add .js at the end or you will get a "module not found" error
+Also, when importing a file (not a package), make sure you add .js at the end or you will get a "module not found" error.

-You can also install and setup Babel if you would like
+You can also install and setup Babel if you prefer.

 ### Env Variables